gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     - [x] A final variable can be hidden in a subclass.

-      > If the class declares a field with a certain name, then the declaration of that field is said to hide any and all accessible declarations of fields with the same name in superclasses, and superinterfaces of the class.
+    If the class declares a field with a certain name, then the declaration of that field is said to hide any and all accessible declarations of fields with the same name in superclasses, and superinterfaces of the class.
-      > For example,
+    For example,

-      > class Base{
+    ```java
-      >    int i=10;
+    class Base{
-      > }
+    int i=10;
-      > class Sub extends Base{
+    }
-      >   int i=20; //This i hides Base's i.
+    class Sub extends Base{
-      > }
+    int i=20; //This i hides Base's i.
-      > ...
+    }
-      > Sub s = new Sub();
+    ...
-      > int k = s.i; //assigns 20 to k.
+    Sub s = new Sub();
-      >
+    int k = s.i; //assigns 20 to k.

-      > k = ((Base)s).i;//assigns 10 to k.
+    k = ((Base)s).i;//assigns 10 to k.
 The cast is used to show the Base's i.

-      >
+    Base b = new Sub();
-      > Base b = new Sub();
+    ```

-      > k = b.i;//assigns 10 to k because which field is accessed depends on the class of the variable and not on the class of the actual object.
+    `k = b.i;//assigns 10 to k` because which field is accessed depends on the class of the variable and not on the class of the actual object.
 Same rule applies to static methods but the opposite is true for instance methods.

     final keyword when applied to a class means the class cannot be subclassed, when applied to a method means the method cannot be overridden (it can be overloaded though) and when applied to a variable means that the variable is a constant.